jeroanan/rkt-coreutils/docs/md/base64.md

-# cat
+# base64

 ## 1. Name

-cat - Concatenate files and print on standard output.
+base64 - Base64-encode files and print on standard output.

 ## 2. Synopsis

-**cat** \[FILE\]...
+**base64** \[FILE\]...

 ## 3. Description

-Concatenate FILEs and print on stadnard output.
+Base64-encode FILEs and print on stadnard output.
 If no FILEs are provided then read stdin.
+If multiple files are provided then concatenate their contents and base-64 encode the result.

 ## 4. Author